Saju15/ParallaxScrollingDemo/README.md

 ### Parallax Scrolling Demo
+Take a look at the site here: [Netlify Site](https://parrallax-scrolling-demo-one.netlify.app/)

-Coded following the tutorial by: https://www.youtube.com/watch?v=1wfeqDyMUx4&t=604s&ab_channel=OnlineTutorials (for practice purpose only)
+Coded following the YouTube tutorial by Online Tutorials (for practice purpose)